andrewrk/jamulator/README.md

 ## Roadmap

+ * More intelligent disassembling
+ * Unpack CHR ROM into PCX files and vice versa
  * Ability to emulate an NES ROM
  * When emulating, capture how memory addresses are used to figure out what is data and what is code